iPhoring/ComputerVision/BehavioralCloning.md

         return cv2.addWeighted(_image.astype(np.int32), _alphaWeight, _srcImageCopy,
                               _weightFactor, 0).astype(np.uint8)

 * Blurred: We used the smallest size and the fastest graphical quality for capturing data.
-In order to train model for such conditions a gaussian filter was used to blurr the image.
+A gaussian filter was used to blurr the image to train the model in this case.

       def _blurred(_image,_alpha=0.6):
           return ndimage.gaussian_filter(_image, _alpha)
 * Translation: In order to remove streering angle bias 0.0(driving stright) I used openCV function to translate image pixcels and adjusted streeing angle to sync with the translation.
-After few permutaions a adjustment of 0.002 was used as the steering angle adjustment per pixcel.
+After few permutaions, a adjustment of 0.002 was used as the steering angle adjustment per pixel.

       _newSteeringAngle = _originalSteeringAngle +( _transX * _steeringAngleShift)
       _transMatrix = np.float32([[1, 0, _transX],[0, 1, _transY]])